nf-core/rarevariantburden/README.md

 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

 For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/rarevariantburden/usage) and the [parameter documentation](https://nf-co.re/rarevariantburden/parameters).

+## AWSHealthOmics Implementation

+For implementing our pipeline on AWS HealthOmics cloud platform, please refere to the [AWS documentation](docs/awshealthomics.md).

 ## Pipeline output